 Julie Mordacq

 I am currently a PhD student at Inria Saclay and École Polytechnique, under the supervision of Steve Oudot (Geomerix team) and Vicky Kalogeiton (Vista team).
+My research interests lie at the intersection of topological data analysis, self-supervised learning, and computer vision.

 Email: julie.mordacq[at]inria[dot]fr